Saturday, 28 December 2013

 Through my research, I was able to find conventional fonts used with 'Crime-Thriller' film posters and also, I have presented a few posters that represent these styles.
 The 'Pulp Fiction' poster uses a more playful font which suggests to the audience that there is a comedic side to the film; which is entirely correct.
 The 'GoodFellas' poster uses a serif font which creates a traditional appearance and this links significantly with genre and setting of the film as 'GoodFellas' is a period film set in Brooklyn, N.Y, 1955.
 The 'Bourne Legacy' poster presents the font that I think is most relevant to my production.
 The font highlighted is the font I'm going to use for my film poster; this font is very similar to the font used in the 'Bourne Legacy' poster.
 I have chosen this font in particular because I believe the simplicity it presents gives a very serious, sophisticated atmosphere which is extremely relevant to my production.

-Friday 6 December 2013
+Friday, 6 December 2013

 Film Magazine Planning Sheet

-Main image: What is the main image going to be?
+image going to be?
 What type of shot composition/angle etc?

-• The main image is going to be one of the main actors, either the protagonist or the antagonist within the film.
+main actors, either the protagonist or the antagonist within the film.

-• Long shot of the actor, displaying conventional mise-en-scene and props (gun).
+- Long shot of the actor, displaying

-• Actor subverting to conventions by looking away from the camera.
+- Actor subverting to conventions by looking

 Script – This film title refers directly to film scripts, which implies that the magazine contains raw material and information from films.
 This gives the magazine integrity and ensures the audience that the content is appropriate to the film industry.

-Headline: What is the headline and how does it match the film/actor etc.
+Headline: What is the headline and how does it match the

 The headline will be the film title, this means the image will anchor the headline as the image will be of the main characters.
 The actor's name will also be postioned above the headline and so the actors' reputation should attract certain parts of the audience.